angelphanth/rps/README.md

-# Play Rock Paper Scissors against your computer using your webcam!
+# Playing Rock Paper Scissors against the Computer using a Webcam!

 Using deep learning (VGG16) to classify hand-gestures for a Rock Paper Scissors (RPS) game.